Bob Fosse’s Dancin on Broadway: Show Is Now Closed

 - 8 Shows per week

-Like a dancing version of a vinyl musical album, this show is an anthology of dance vignettes that use a variety of styles and existing popular songs as its audio track.
+Originally devised by Bob Fosse in 1978, this show is much like a dancing version of a vinyl musical album.
+The show is an anthology of dance vignettes that use a variety of styles and popular songs as its audio track.

 Bob Fosse’s Dancin on Broadway Background